-If you are raring to get on the roads the first thing you need to do is get a provisional driving licence.
-The next thing you need to do is take some driving lessons, and if you already have your own car, you'll need to get insured, we explain more about this later.
+If you're raring to get on the roads, the first thing you need to do is get a provisional licence.
+The next thing you'll need to do is take some driving lessons, and if you already have your own car, you'll need to get insured, we explain more about this later.

 Before you get behind the wheel, whether for a professional driving lesson or practicing in a friend’s or relative’s car, you must have a provisional driving licence

 You’ll also need a provisional licence before you book your theory, hazard perception, or practical driving test.

 You can apply for a provisional licence three months before you turn 16, but you need to wait until you turn 17 before you can drive on the UK’s public highways.

 But not just anyone can take to the roads, the law requires potential drivers to meet certain standards before they can have a UK provisional licence.

 Before you apply for a provisional licence:

 You must be a resident of Great Britain or Northern Ireland

 You must be at least 15 years and 9 months of age at the time of applying for your provisional licence

 You must be able to read a standard licence plate from a distance of 20 metres (with glasses or contact lenses if necessary